 We have entered into data processor agreements with the service providers we use, pursuant to Article 28 of the Regulation.
 These include the providers of case management systems and other IT systems.
 For security reasons, we only disclose the names of suppliers upon direct inquiries to us.

-As an integral part of the performance of the agreement with us, our service provides may process personal data on our behalf, but only in accordance with our instructions and the processor agreement entered into.
+As an integral part of the performance of the agreement with us, our service providers may process personal data on our behalf, but only in accordance with our instructions and the processor agreement entered into.
 It is important to us that our processors take privacy protection seriously and we impose strict requirements on the providers we use.
 The individual processors may only use subcontractors if the processor agreement permits this.
 Subcontractors will always have the same obligations that follow from the processor agreement with us.

 4. Securing, storing and erasing

 Privacy protection and information security are an integral part of our internal control system.
-Therefore, we use reputable security solutions and have access to expertise in order to ensure that we always have a satisfying security level.
+Therefore, we use reputable security solutions and have access to expertise in order to ensure that we always have a satisfactory security level.

 Personal data are mainly stored in our electronic case management system.